sayanee/books/_drafts/2019-04-17-emperor-of-all-maladies.md

 > Yet, old sins have long shadows, and carcinogenic sins especially so.
 The lag time between tobacco exposure and lung cancer is **nearly three decades**, and the lung cancer epidemic in America will have an afterlife long after smoking incidence has dropped.

-## Vaginal and uterine cancer

-DES as carcinogens

-> DES was widely prescribed to pregnant women in the 1950s to prevent premature deliveries (although it was of only questionable benefit in this regard).
-A generation later, when women with vaginal and uterine cancer were questioned about their exposures to estrogens, a peculiar pattern emerged: the women had not been exposed to the chemical directly, but their mothers had been.
-The carcinogen had skipped a generation.

-Chemicals and carcinogen link

-> Ames could now test thousands of chemicals to create a catalog of chemicals that increased the mutation rate—mutagens.
-And as he populated his catalog, he made a seminal observation: **chemicals that scored as mutagens in his test tended to be carcinogens as well**.
-Dye derivatives, known to be potent human carcinogens, scored floridly, causing hundreds of colonies of bacteria.
-So did X-rays, benzene compounds, and nitrosoguanidine derivatives—all known to cause cancers in rats and mice.
-In the tradition of all good tests,** Ames’s test transformed the unobservable and immeasurable into the observable and measurable**.

-Why carcinogens cause cancer?

-> But despite its shortcomings, the Ames test provided an important link between a purely descriptive approach toward cancer prevention and a mechanistic approach.
-Carcinogens, Ames suggested, had a common, distinctive functional property: **they altered genes**.

-How to identify carcinogens?

-> why was the capacity to cause mutations linked to the ability to induce cancer?
-But he had demonstrated that carcinogens could be found experimentally—not retrospectively (by investigating cases and controls in human subjects) but **by prospectively identifying chemicals** that could cause mutations in a rather simple and elegant biological assay.

-## Cervical Cancer

 Reason for Pap smear

 > Papanicolaou verbalized a strand of thought that he had been spinning internally for nearly a decade.
 The thought almost convulsed out of him.
 The **real use of the Pap smear was not to find cancer, but rather to detect its antecedent**, its precursor—the portent of cancer...
 “A Pap smear would give a woman a chance to receive preventive care [and] greatly decrease the likelihood of her ever developing cancer.”
 Cervical cancer typically arises in an outer layer of the cervix, then grows in a flaky, superficial whirl before burrowing inward into the surrounding tissues.